 How we reinterpreted the AOSSM identity for a new age

 First … we dug into the history of the logo.
 AOSSM was founded in 1972; its logo was created in 1973 and, prior to the association’s rebrand, remained virtually unchanged.
 The logo was developed by an AOSSM member and features the “running man” to represent a human body in motion.
-It was generally agreed that the “running man” concept needed to be retained, but updated.
+It was generally agreed that the “running man” concept needed to be retained, but updated and represent the field of sports medicine.
 While we did explore some design options without it, ultimately the figure remains (re-dubbed the “running person”).
 As shown to the right, the new version has a more modern feel that reflects the athleticism the organization represents and re-defines the way the original logo used segments to communicate a musculoskeletal system.

-We also integrated the “running person” into the logotype making up the “O” of “AOSSM”, which delivers a sleek design that is self-contained.
+We also integrated the “running person” into the logotype making up the “O” of “AOSSM”, which delivers a sleek design that is self-contained and continued to represent AOSSM as sports medicine specialists.
 This is a nod to the original logo, which was encased in an oval device.
 The identity’s typography features a font that feels futuristic, but not so much so that it will feel outdated down the road.
 We used lowercase letters to add a contemporary touch and a sense of friendliness that reflects AOSSM’s membership.
 Lastly, we retained the use of red, as a tie to the original logo, which adds energy and, paired with grey, creates an overall professional approach.
 You’ll find additional examples of the new AOSSM brand below.

 Respecting the brand’s heritage (along with a branding education campaign, targeting the membership) helped AOSSM bring change to an organization that hadn’t seen a change in 46 years.
 And, with little to no angst and drama.